Electronic Fund Transfers Disclosure

 - We charge a fee to replace a lost/stolen or damaged ATM/Debit Card.
 Please refer to “Other Fees & Charges Disclosure”.

-- We charge a fee for each insufficient funds and uncollected funds item paid or returned to a maximum of 4 items per account per day.
+- We charge a fee for each insufficient funds item paid or returned to a maximum of 4 items per account per day.
 Please refer to “Other Fees & Charges Disclosure”.

 - We charge a fee for processing an international ATM/Debit Card transaction when single or multi-currency conversions occur.
 Please refer to “Other Fees & Charges Disclosure”.